BLOG

 Many entrepreneurs fall into the trap of thinking they don't need to take this step.
 Others refuse to try their idea because they want to be discreet and don't want their precious information to be revealed too soon.
 On the contrary, testing is in your interests as you'll be able to draw conclusions and take action.

-Here are 10 ways to make sure your new business idea is viable.
+Here are some ways to make sure your new business idea is viable.

 Describe your idea